CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-Jaclynpqc/README.md

 ### Subject Program Selection

-Python programs meeting the following criteria were selected from Github repositories: Python 3.11 or higher, dependency management using poetry, test automation with Pytest, comptible with static analysis tools ([Chasten](https://github.com/AstuteSource/chasten/tree/master) and/or [Symbex](https://github.com/simonw/symbex)) and mutation testing tools ([Mutmut](https://github.com/boxed/mutmut) or [Mutatest](https://github.com/EvanKepner/mutatest))
+Python programs meeting the following criteria were selected from Github repositories: (i)Python 3.11 or higher, (ii)dependency management using poetry, (iii)test automation with Pytest, (iv)compatible with static analysis tools ([Chasten](https://github.com/AstuteSource/chasten/tree/master) and/or [Symbex](https://github.com/simonw/symbex)) and mutation testing tools ([Mutmut](https://github.com/boxed/mutmut) or [Mutatest](https://github.com/EvanKepner/mutatest)).

+### Detection of Code Quality Anti-Pattern and Mutation testing

+A custom program, referred to as `analyzer`, was developed within [SEERS](https://github.com/AstuteSource/SEERS), to execute static analysis tools, notably `Chasten` and mutation tool `Mutmut` on the selected subject programs (we tested this program significantly on [lazytracker](https://github.com/AstuteSource/lazytracker))

 ## Using the Artifact